Jewish studies: History

-For the majority of Jewish students attending regular academic colleges and universities there is a growing choice of Jewish studies courses and even degrees available at many institutions.

-The subject of antisemitism and the Holocaust, as well as the establishment of the modern State of Israel and the revival of the Hebrew language have all stimulated unusual interest in greater in-depth academic study, research, reading and lecturing about these core areas of knowledge related to current events.
-In the United States, the unique position that Jewish Americans have held within the nation's complex social structure has created substantial scholarship, especially with regards to topics such as interfaith marriage, political activism, and influence on popular culture.
+For the majority of Jewish students attending regular academic colleges and universities, there is a growing choice of Jewish studies courses and even degrees available at many institutions.
+The topics of antisemitism, the Holocaust, the State of Israel, and the revival of the Hebrew language have sparked increased academic study, research, and lecturing.
+In the US, American Jews' unique social position has led to considerable scholarship, especially on interfaith marriage, political activism, and cultural influence.

-In a 1966 article published in the American Jewish Year Book, the Hebrew literature scholar Arnold J. Band was among the first to call attention to the "spread of Jewish studies as an accepted academic discipline in the American liberal arts colleges and universities since the Second World War".
-In his article Band offered a definition of Jewish (Judaic) studies as "the discipline which deals with the historical experiences, in the intellectual, religious, and social spheres, of the Jewish people in all centuries and countries".
+In a 1966 article published in the American Jewish Year Book, the Hebrew literature scholar Arnold Band was among the first to call attention to the "spread of Jewish studies as an accepted academic discipline in the American liberal arts colleges and universities since the Second World War".
+In his article, Band defined Jewish (Judaic) studies as "the discipline which deals with the historical experiences, in the intellectual, religious, and social spheres, of the Jewish people in all centuries and countries".

-The political situation in the Middle East, especially the Arab–Israeli conflict and the Israeli–Palestinian conflict, has raised the profile of Jews, Judaism, and Zionism on campuses, spurring many on to study this subject for non-degree as well as for credits in obtaining a Bachelor of Arts or Master of Arts degree.
-A growing number of mature students are even obtaining Ph.D.s in Jewish studies judging by the quantity of courses and programs available.
-Many hope to obtain employment in the field of Jewish education or in Jewish communal service agencies.
+The political situation in the Middle East, especially the Arab–Israeli conflict and the Israeli–Palestinian conflict, has raised the profile of Jews, Judaism, and Zionism on campuses, spurring many to study the subject for non-degree as well as for credits in obtaining Bachelor of Arts or Master of Arts degrees.
+A growing number of students are earning PhDs in Jewish studies, as evidenced by the number of courses and programs available.
+Many hope to obtain employment in Jewish education or in Jewish communal service agencies.

-Some Christians search for an understanding of the Jewish background for Jesus Christ and Christianity and for the source of monotheism that sprang from Judaism.
+Some Christians seek an understanding of the Jewish background of Jesus and Christianity, and of the source of monotheism that sprang from Judaism.
 There are those who are seeking an understanding of the complex and volatile relationship between Islam and Judaism.
 Others are searching for spirituality and philosophy and therefore seek classes in Kabbalah (Jewish mysticism) and Jewish philosophy.
-There are also those who have a genuine concern and attachment to modern Israel as Christian Zionists and therefore seek to learn more about the subjects related to their beliefs.
+Some have a genuine concern and attachment to modern Israel as Christian Zionists and therefore seek to learn more about the subjects related to their beliefs.